Table of Contents

 6. Ohio Gun Bill of Sale

-There is no official bill of sale form for firearms in Ohio, but you can find adequate samples online.
+There is no official bill of sale form for firearms in Ohio, but you can create a firearm bill of sale.
 Since there is no firearm registration in the state, and permits are not necessary, the form is not a legal requirement, but it can be given by the seller as a courtesy to the buyer.
 A thorough bill of sale should include:

 - The make, model, and caliber of the firearm

 - The buyer’s and seller’s name, contact information, and signatures